DavidAppleyard.com

 broach + brooch We didn't want to broach the issue of the dead man's debts at his funeral.

-Former U.S. Secretary of State Madeline Albright always wore a large brooch carefully chosen to reflect her mood.
+Former U.S. Secretary of State the late Madeleine Albright always wore a large brooch carefully chosen to reflect her mood.

 boy + buoy Their second child was a boy.